Form A information

 Why did OFM stop collecting data for GQ facilities with a capacity of less than 10 people?

 A facility with less than ten people usually represents a small number of persons being cared for in a structure that is typically classified as "housing" by the Census Bureau.
 The number of people living on-site is small and stable.
 Annual tracking of such facilities has no discernible effect on the jurisdiction population estimate, and not tracking these facilities will save both jurisdiction and OFM staff time.
 Because these smaller facilities can alternate between housing and GQs over the course of the decade, it is reasonable to treat them as part of the regular household population.

 What should I do about a new GQ facility with a capacity of less than 10 persons?

 Jurisdictions should report newly constructed GQ facilities (after April 1, 2019) with a capacity of less than 10 persons as new construction (i.e., as a new frame housing unit).

 If a new facility involves conversion of an existing residence to a GQ (e.g., an adult family home), OFM will not accept it as a new GQ since: 1) it has fewer than ten people, 2) it would have to be deducted from the count of household population and 3) there is a high likelihood it will change back to regular housing at some point in the future.

 Why do I need to report annexations on Form A?

-Section D is for reporting annexation activity between April 2, 2018 and April 1, 2019.
-This reporting verifies that our annexation information is consistent with city records.
+Section D is for reporting annexation activity between April 2, 2019 and April 1, 2020.
+This reporting verifies that our annexation information is consistent with your jurisdiction records.
 It is not unusual to discover annexations that have never been reported to OFM.